Cryptonomic/ConseilJS-HTML-Example/README.md

 ```

 If you want to access our dev servers instead of running your own Conseil, please join our [developers channel](https://riot.im/app/#/room/#cryptonomic-developers:cryptonomic.tech) in Riot and ask for an API key.

+[Detailed documentation](https://cryptonomic.github.io/ConseilJS/) is available in the ConseilJS repo.